 Written Lease Agreements

-Although Virginia law allows landlords to enter into oral lease agreements with their tenants, they may not raise their rent without providing proper written notice before increasing their rent.
+Although Virginia law allows landlords to enter into oral lease agreements with their tenants, the house and apartment rent increase law says that they may not raise rent without providing proper written notice before increasing their rent.
 For week-to-week tenants, landlords must give them at least seven days' written notice prior to increasing their rent.
 Landlords must give their monthly tenants at least 30 days' written notice before raising their rent.

 Eviction for Non-Payment

 Landlords can evict their tenants for failing to pay rent on time by providing them with five days' written "pay or quit" notices.
-Their notices must give tenants five days to pay their delinquent rent payments.
-When tenants pay their rent within five days, their landlords may not evict them solely for non-payment of rent.
+Their notices must give tenants this number of days to pay their delinquent rent payments.
+When tenants pay their rent before the notice period ends, their landlords may not evict them solely for non-payment of rent.
 However, landlords may evict them for breaching any other terms of the lease agreement.